ManevilleF/bevy_silk/README.md

 - `My mesh falls immediately and infinitely when I add a Cloth component, how to fix it?`

-You probably didn't specify any *fixed points*, meaning there are no vertices anchored to your entity's `GlobalTransform`.
+You probably didn't specify any *pinned points*, meaning there are no vertices anchored to your entity's `GlobalTransform`.

+- `My cloth jitters a lot/ suddenly falls down/ has strange sudden behaviour`

+Gravity and winds are bu default smoothed out by the framerate, if the framerate drops suddenly gravity and wind get much stronger.
+If your simulation suffers from this you can specify a custom smooth value in `ClothConfig::acceleration_smoothing`.

 <!-- cargo-sync-readme end -->